T Level in Construction: Design, Surveying and Planning

 - Level 4: Construction Quantity Surveying Technician, Construction Design and Build Technician, or Construction Site Supervisor.

-- Level 6: Building Control Surveyor, Chartered Surveyor, Construction Quantity Surveyor, Construction Site Manager, Design and Construction Management, Architectural Assistant.
+- Level 6: Building Control Surveyor, Chartered Surveyor, Construction Quantity Surveyor, Construction Site Manager, Design and Construction Manager or Architectural Assistant.

 Who do you contact for more information?